 OneDrive is one of the apps that comes preinstalled in Windows 10.
 It was also present in Windows 8 as an internal app.
 Until Windows 7, the OneDrive app was available as a separate app that you had to download so that files could sync with the cloud.
 With Windows 8, it became a part of operating system.
 Unlike many other apps, you cannot remove OneDrive via Apps and Features in Settings or Programs and Features, in Control Panel.
 This post tells how to completely uninstall OneDrive from Windows 10 using command line interface (CLI).

 If you just wish to disable OneDrive instead of removing it completely, you can do so using Group Policy Editor.
 Unfortunately, Group Policy Editor (gpedit.msc) is not available for Windows Home edition so you may have to use registry tweak.
 Read our article on how to Disable OneDrive in Windows 10.

 Unlink OneDrive in Windows 11/10

 If you don’t want sync or wish to use another account for syncing with OneDrive, you can simply unlink OneDrive and use another Microsoft account for OneDrive.

 To unlink the OneDrive app, right-click on the OneDrive icon.

 From the context menu that appears, select Settings tab and then click on Unlink OneDrive.
 If you wish to use another account, keep the box against “Start OneDrive with Windows” checked.
 If you do not wish to sync anymore, uncheck the box.

-Click on OK to close the OneDrive properties dialog.
+Click OK to close the OneDrive properties dialog.

 Restart the computer to implement the changes.
-If you had not unchecked the box saying Start OneDrive with Windows, you will get a sign-on dialog for OneDrive.
+If you had not unchecked the box saying Start OneDrive with Windows, you would get a sign-on dialog for OneDrive.
 You can enter credentials for other Microsoft account here.